-What principles did you use to create the combinations?
+What principles did you use to create the all this?

 In general, the method I used was to first look for a basic relationship between the x-heights of each typeface.
 Secondary attention was paid to glyph width.
 Tertiary attention was then paid to peculiar chemistries between individual fonts which was usually a bold font as a header copy from one typeface and a regular weight font for body copy from another typeface.
 That said, if I found something interesting, I tossed the method out the door.

-All the combinations are useful in some way.
-Some combinations are ready to go to print.
+All the ideas are useful in some way.
+Some are ready to go to print.
 Just copy the basic info for point size and leading right out of the book, but do you own tweaking to the different attributes.
-Even less-than-apparently-useful combinations are quite instructive regarding the personality of a typeface or font.
-If you know you don’t like a combination, you might think about why by zooming in a little and really coming to a conclusion you can articulate.
+Even less-than-apparently-useful ones are quite instructive regarding the personality of a typeface or font.
+If you know you don’t like a pairing, you might think about why by zooming in a little and really coming to a conclusion you can articulate.
 When you can do that, you’ve really learned something about a typeface or font.

 For instance, you may be ambivalent about Stone, but negative about Stone Italic, especially combined with Helvetica.
 Perhaps the Helvetica brings out the worst in Stone Italic, in a way you didn’t see before, and now you can put your finger on why.
 Once you are able to do that, you have further developed your own visual vocabulary regarding typography in general.